 "Leverage all your personal stories, all your lessons, how you got promoted, how you got to the space you're in.
 Because who knows when that's going to be obsolete."

-When Paxton Gray asked for a software recommendation off the beaten path, Brandon didn't hesitate: Whisper Flow.
+When Paxton asked for a software recommendation off the beaten path, Brandon didn't hesitate: Whisper Flow.

 It's a voice-to-text dictation app that changed how he works.